 One of the main reasons is that smoking is a powerful HABIT not an addiction.
 Think about it.
 If you smoke a pack a day and each cigarette is about ten puffs… then you’re drawing your hand to your mouth about 200 times a day.
 What else do you do 200 times a day?

 You’ve got to break the habit and stop smoking.
 That’s where hypnosis comes in.
-By helping you understand the habit and how you’ve reinforced the mental messages over the years, a certified Hawaii Hypnosis Center Smoking Cessation Specialist can help you achieve the goal through our specialized program.
+By helping you understand the habit and how you’ve reinforced the mental messages over the years, a certified Hawaii Hypnosis Center Smoking Cessation Specialist can help you achieve the goal through our specialized Quit Smoking Program.

-Hawaii Hypnosis Center can help you stop smoking because our unique program addresses the misconceptions you’ve created in your own mind and gives you the power to overcome the reinforced habit.
+Hawaii Hypnosis Center can help you stop smoking because our unique Quit Smoking Program addresses the misconceptions you’ve created in your own mind and gives you the power to overcome the reinforced habit.
 Disclaimer: Individual results may vary.

 You May Have to Quit Smoking to Land Your Next Job